flimberg/2DSeismicWaveScatteringInVolcanoes/README.md

 <img src="https://user-images.githubusercontent.com/64535952/148927258-66d6e988-cee7-42b7-8d7b-21e9feefdd47.PNG" width="40%">

 Our aim is to simulate the scattering of earthquake waves in a volcano due to a magma chamber and volcanic pipe.
 The effect of the contrast between the seismic velocity of the magma and the surrounding rock as well as velocity perturbations of the surrounding rock are systematically studied.
-Furthermore the effect of a layered volcano efidice is considered.
+Furthermore the effect of a layered volcano edifice is considered.

 Check out the notebooks in this repository: